 There’s a battle raging over last-mile delivery as freight providers look to remain competitive amidst growing eCommerce.
-But the real battle may be yet to come.
-Last mile is only one end of the supply chain.
-Smart companies such as Walmart have started looking at middle-mile logistics as a prime place to get ahead of costs, before they trickle down to the customer.
+But the real battle may yet come.
+The last mile is only one end of the supply chain.
+Smart companies such as Walmart have started looking at middle-mile logistics as a prime place to get ahead of costs before they trickle down to the customer.

-If “last mile” is the distance from the last point of the supply chain to the customer, “middle mile” comes just before.
+If the “Last Mile” is the distance from the last point of the supply chain to the customer, the “Middle Mile” comes just before.
 It’s the transport of goods from a warehouse or distribution center to brick-and-mortar facilities, where customers will eventually buy them.
 And though eCommerce expansion is booming, service to brick-and-mortar is still vitally important.

 Brick-and-mortar behemoth Walmart has taken a vehicular approach to cost cutting.
 The company has identified “milk runs” — routes that are the same every time — and begun to utilize unmanned vehicles to transport goods affordably.
 The retail giant expects to cut middle-mile logistics and delivery costs by half when the rollout of these vehicles is complete.